mattparlmer/lina.github.io/README.md

-# stop corona virus
+# Coronavirus Prevention Guide

-# Future features
+## Future features
-### translation to other languages, especially Simplified Chinese and Tranditional Chinese, and primary languages of currently infected countries.
+- Translation to other languages, especially Simplified Chinese and Tranditional Chinese, and primary languages of currently infected countries.